 Statue of Ramesses III with Horus and Seth

-To his right, falcon-headed Horus mirrors the king’s striding posture, palm resting upon the royal crown in a gesture of consecration.
-To his left and rather astonishingly stands Seth, lord of desert gales and distant frontiers, performing the identical rite.
+To his right, falcon-headed Horus, his palm hovering against the royal crown in a gesture of consecration.
+To his left, and rather astonishingly, stands Seth, lord of desert gales and distant frontiers, performing the identical rite.

-Statues of Seth are exceedingly scarce: after his mythical slaying of Osiris and long war against Horus, he was viewed with wary reverence, more feared than adored, and seldom honoured in temple sculpture.
-Yet, Egypt’s theology granted him dominion over arid lands and foreign peoples.
-Thus, the tableau proclaims a double coronation: Horus bestows rule over the lush Nile valley, while Seth (tamed for the moment) confers authority beyond Egypt’s cultivated borders.
+Statues of Seth are exceedingly scarce.
+After his mythical slaying of Osiris and long war against Horus, he became an ambivalent deity: feared, needed, powerful, but seldom honoured in temple sculpture.
+Yet, Egyptian theology granted him dominion over arid lands and foreign peoples.
+Thus, the tableau proclaims a double coronation: Horus bestows rule over the fertile Nile Valley, while Seth (tamed, for the moment) confers authority beyond Egypt’s cultivated borders.

 Summary: